 In the event that we must discontinue our face-to-face class meetings, we will automatically transition to synchronous Zoom meetings at our scheduled days and times.
+In such a case, Zoom meeting information will be in our Canvas Course shell.
 Office hours will probably transition to Zoom as well---check for announcements to be sure.